serokell/tzbot/docs/implementation_details.md

-AFAIU there is no way to add the bot to an existing DM (see [this discussion](https://forums.slackcommunity.com/s/question/0D53a00008vsItQCAU)), so messages in such chats can be only translated using Slack entrypoints.
+AFAIU there is no way to add the bot to an existing DM (see [this discussion](https://forums.slackcommunity.com/s/question/0D53a00008vsItQCAU)), so messages in such chats can be only converted using Slack entrypoints.

 ## Using entrypoints

 Currently there are two supported entrypoints in the message context menu `⋮`:

-* _Translate time references_: Opens a modal window with all of the message's time references and the corresponding time converted to the user's time zone.
+* _Convert time references_: Opens a modal window with all of the message's time references and the corresponding time converted to the user's time zone.
   The real advantage of this entrypoint is that it can be used for converting:
     * Old messages for which all ephemerals have been erased.